ethangclark/r2v/README.md

-# `mx2`
+# mx2

 ## React + Mobx without React or Mobx

-mx2 is a React state-management solution.
-It replaces ~90% of component props, hooks, and context.
+mx2 replaces ~90% of React component props, hooks, and context.

-Instead of wrapping state in hooks and passing it around via props or context, `mx2` lets you define standalone `State` state objects, which can be referenced from any React function wrapped in `View`.
-Whenever any `State` field or subfield updates, only those `View` components that read from that particular field or subfield update.
+Instead of wrapping state in hooks and passing it around with props or context, mx2 lets you define standalone `State` state objects that you can reference directly from any component in any part of the DOM tree -- so long as you wrap it in `View`.
+Whenever any `State` field or subfield updates, only `View`s that read from that particular field or subfield update.

-`mx2` is a fundamentally different programming model than most state-management solutions, so it's recommended that you read the entire README before using `mx2`.
+mx2 is fundamentally different from most state-management solutions, so it's recommended that you read the entire README before using mx2.

 ## Logging